Red-short carbon steel: Sulfur hot-shortness

 In steel contaminated by sulfur this embrittlement happens due to the sulfur forming iron sulfide/iron mixtures in the grain boundaries of the metal which have a lower melting point than the steel.

 When the steel is heated up and worked, the mechanical energy added to the workpiece increases the temperature further.
 The iron sulfide (FeS) or iron/iron sulfide alloy (which has an even lower melting point) begins to melt, and the steel starts to separate at the grain boundaries.
 Steelmakers add manganese (Mn) to the steel when it is produced, to form manganese sulfide (MnS).
 Manganese sulfide inclusions have a higher melting point and do not concentrate at the grain boundaries.
 Thus, when the steel is later heated up and worked, the melting at the grain boundaries does not occur.

 Copper hot-shortness

-When steel has elevated levels of copper, which may happen due to ore specifics but is more often cased by contamination of steel scrap, also exhibits hot-shortness.
+Steel with elevated levels of copper, which may happen due to ore specifics but is more often cased by contamination of steel scrap, also exhibits hot-shortness.
 This is caused by selective oxidation of iron at the grain boundaries, where more noble and softer copper is enriched.